almartin82/almartin82/README.md

 I'm a product of the [University of Chicago](https://socialsciences.uchicago.edu/).
 I live in Princeton, NJ with my amazing, talented wife Kerry and our four children.

-I'm the proprieter of [weird charts](http://weirdcharts.com), a love letter to strange and/or captivating charts that I've encountered on the web.
-I'm the author and maintainer of several open source educational tools, particularly [njschooldata](https://github.com/almartin82/njschooldata), which wraps the hodgepodge of NJ educational data into a consistent, tidy interface.
+I'm the author and maintainer of several open source educational tools, particularly [njschooldata](https://github.com/almartin82/njschooldata), which wraps the hodgepodge of NJ educational data into a consistent, tidy interface you can work with in R.

+Ten years on, I'm still carrying a torch for [google reader, RIP](https://www.buzzfeed.com/robf4/googles-lost-social-network).
+In the absence of the magic "share with friends" button, I'm the proprieter of [weird charts](http://weirdcharts.com), a love letter to strange and/or captivating charts that I've encountered on the web.
+I'm also playing around with [safe to eat](https://almartin82.github.io/safe-to-eat/) a podcast sharing and curation project.

-Drop me a line at [almartin@gmail.com](mailto:almartin@gmail.com) if you'd like to say hi!
+Email at almartin@gmail.com](mailto:almartin@gmail.com) is best if you'd like to say hi!
+And if you'd like to send me unsolicited sales messages, there's always [linkedin](https://www.linkedin.com/in/martinandrewl/)